Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 What is "Early Assurance?"

-Incoming freshmen entering UB directly from high school who indicate pharmacy as their major are automatically admitted into our Doctor of Pharmacy (PharmD) degree program through our prestigious Early Assurance (EA) Program.
+Incoming freshmen entering UB directly from high school who indicate pharmacy as their major are given a heightened advantage of securing a seat in our four-year PharmD degree after completing two years of prescribed undergraduate course work and an interview.
 Review a comprehensive overview of our Early Assurance Program.

 What SAT or ACT scores do you require?

 SAT and ACT scores are evaluated by the University at Buffalo's Office of Undergraduate Admissions.
 There are no additional high school GPA or SAT/ACT requirements for Early Assurance students.
 Please visit Undergraduate Admissions (or International Admissions) or call 716-645-6900 for the most current information regarding acceptable SAT and ACT scores.
 Note that SAT and ACT scores are generally only required of students entering as freshmen.
-Transfer students (students who have enrolled in college previously, and are entering with a minimum of 24 college credits) may not have to supply SAT or ACT scores.
+Students who have enrolled in college previously and are entering with a minimum of 24 college credits may not have to supply SAT or ACT scores.

 Do Early Assurance students need to take the PCAT?